Azhrei/software101/ch06_serverside/instructions.md

 ### Part 0 (setup)

-1. Open `Terminal` and navigate to the `software101` directory by typing `cd software101` and pressing _Enter_ at the command prompt.
+1. Open `PyCharm` and open the `software101` project, if it's not already open.

-Execute `git pull` to pull any updates to the GitHub repository down to your virtual machine.
+2. Right-click on `software101` and choose _Git \> Repository \>
+   Pull..._ and click **OK** to pull down and merge anything that might've changed from the original GitHub repository.

 ### Part 1 (initialize the Flask demo)

-1. Open `Terminal` and change to the `software101` directory by executing `cd software101`
+1. Open `Terminal` and change to the `software101` directory by executing `cd software101`.

-2. Change to the Chapter 5 directory by executing `cd ch05_serverside`
+2. Change to the Chapter 6 directory by executing `cd ch06_serverside`.

-3. Change to the tutorial directory by executing `cd tutorial`
+3. Change to the tutorial directory by executing `cd tutorial`.

-2. Set the environment (both case-sensitive and space-sensitive):
+4. Set the environment (these are both case-sensitive and space-sensitive):

    `export FLASK_APP=flaskr FLASK_ENV=development`

-4. Run `flask init-db` in the tutorial directory
+5. Run `flask init-db` in the tutorial directory.

-### Part 2 (setup the environment variables and run the application)
+### Part 2 (run the application)

-1. You must be in the `software101/ch05_serverside/tutorial` directory.
+1. You must be in the `software101/ch06_serverside/tutorial` directory.
    If you just finished Part 1, this will already be the case.

-2. Set the environment (both case-sensitive and space-sensitive):
+2. Set the environment (these are both case-sensitive and space-sensitive).
+If you just finished Part 1, this will already be the case:

     `export FLASK_APP=flaskr FLASK_ENV=development`

-3. Execute `flask run` to run the tutorial
+3. Execute `flask run` to run the tutorial.

+### Part 3 (use the browser to interact with the application)

+1. If we want to see how the browser exchanges data with the server, we need to generate some of it first.
+That's what the next few steps do.

-4. Use a web browser to visit the URL (shown in the output) and interact with the server
+2. Use a web browser to visit the URL (shown in the output) and interact with the server.

-    1. Register as a user on the server (pick any username and password you wish)
+   1. Register as a user on the server (pick any username and password you wish).

-    2. Login using the newly registered account
+   2. Login using the newly registered account.

-    3. Add two posts to the chat channel
+   3. Add two posts to the chat channel.

-5. Edit `flaskr/templates/auth/login.html`.
-It's probably easiest
-to use `PyCharm` for this.
+3. Edit `flaskr/templates/auth/login.html`.
+It's probably easiest to use `PyCharm` for this, but you'll need to drill down deep into the `tutorial` directory to locate this file.

-6. Change the message from `Log In` to `Log In to the Flaskr Application`
+4. Change the message from `Log In` to `Log In to the Flaskr Application`

-7. Go back to the browser window and logout of the application, then log back in.
+5. Go back to the browser window and logout of the application, then log back in.
 Did your new message come up?
-Should it have?

-8. During the lab review, we will execute `wireshark` while executing this application and discuss the output shown
+6. During the lab review, we will use the _DevTools_ of the browser to look at the data being passed back and forth between the browser and the server.